fizalihsan/fizalihsan.github.io/source/technology/transaction.md

 * The Resource Manager controls and manages the actual resource participating in the txn like db or JMS queue.
 * XA txn should only be used when a transaction needs to be coordinated between multiple resources, i.e., databases, queues or topics.

-* What is the relation between XA and JTA?

-???

 ### XA Resource

 * Without XA, messages sent to a topic/queue are typically read by receivers immediately.
 With XA, the message in the queue would not be released until the txn is committed.